doc4d/docs/docs/ViewPro/method-list.md

 In *visible*, pass `True` to display the print lines, and `False` to hide them. `True` is passed by default.

-In *index*, pass the index of the target sheet.
+In *sheet*, pass the index of the target sheet.
 If no index is specified, the command applies to the current sheet.

 > Indexing starts at 0.